Skip to content

 What about inflation on these costs?

 All costs except mortgage payment tend to inflate.
-A 25-year projection at today's rates understates true lifetime cost by 20-40%.
+A 25-year projection at today's figures will typically understate true lifetime cost — the size of the gap depends on the inflation path and the share of total cost taken up by inflating items.

 Does this include opportunity cost?